POLICY #5.1

 5. A permit for the erection and use of a non-commercial Structure shall be issued for up to 10 calendar days.
 In the event of compliance with the terms of the permit, it may be renewed, upon application, for the same time period, subject to the requirements applicable to the issuance of the original permit.
 All non-commercial Structures must be removed from campus property at the conclusion of the time for which permission was granted.

 6. University maintenance personnel or other University officials may remove any noncommercial Structures that do not comply with this Policy.
-Costs associate with the removal of said Structures will be assignable to the party responsible for the installation.
+Costs associated with the removal of said Structures will be assignable to the party responsible for the installation.

 3. Commercial Structures